colak/txp-media-shortcode/README.md

 3. Use the `title` attribute should you wish to have a textile enabled descriptive text in the GDPR container.
 This text is replaced by the `embed` container once the cookie for the particular provider is accepted.

-4. The `url` attribute is only in different ways, explained in the examples.
+4. The `url` attribute is used in different ways, explained in the examples.

+## Errors

+You may see some errors and warnings after posting your shortcode.
+These can appear before or after the cookies are accepted and they are only visible to logged-in users.
+They were added as prompts to promote for proper usage of the attributes.

 ## Attributes